-The College has a policy to accept third-party anonymous reports of crimes on campus which can be reported to Campus Safety, Title IX Coordinators and Deputy Coordinators, and Health and Counseling Services (students).
+The College has a policy to accept third-party anonymous reports of crimes on campus which can be reported to Campus Safety and Security, Title IX Coordinators and Deputy Coordinators, and Health and Counseling Services (students).
 The statistics are forwarded to Campus Safety and Security for inclusion in the annual security report.
-Remember that all employees, except where confidentiality is governed by law, should report to Campus Safety and Security any criminal incidents brought to their attention.
+Remember that all employees, except where confidentiality is governed by law, should report to Campus Safety and Security any crime brought to their attention.
 The survivor's name is not required.
-This allows Campus Safety and Security to have accurate records of the number of incidents involving members of the community, to include those statistics in our annual security report, and to alert the community if there is a potential of danger.
+This allows Campus Safety and Security to keep accurate records of incidents involving members of the community, to include those statistics in our annual security report, and to alert the community of potential danger.

 - Although the College recognizes the importance of confidentiality, federal law requires us to record and act upon certain information affecting the safety of the entire community.
-This includes, where necessary, the sharing of certain elements of crimes reported on campus to Campus Safety and Security when a community notification must be sent when the incident creates an ongoing threat to members of the community.
+This includes, where necessary, the sharing of elements of crimes reported on campus to Campus Safety and Security when a community notification must be sent concerning any ongoing threat to members of the community.
 Details revealing the identity of a reporter choosing not to go to Campus Safety and Security will be withheld. - The Campus Safety and Security Department operates under federal and Massachusetts general laws and has statutory requirements imposed for confidentiality, privacy, and public disclosure of investigatory material.
 As a general matter of law, the department must acknowledge that an alleged crime has been reported and release basic information about location and time of occurrence.
-Disclosure of this information is done as carefully as possible so as to protect the victim's privacy. - The names of survivors of sexual assault, dating and domestic violence, and stalking will be maintained in confidence except as required by law.
+Disclosure of this information is done as carefully as possible to protect the victim's privacy. - The names of survivors of sexual assault, dating and domestic violence, and stalking will be maintained in confidence except as required by law.